spotinst/help/src/docs/ocean/getting-started/gke.md

 ## Limitations

-You cannot import a GKE cluster with Autopilot mode turned on.
+You cannot connect a GKE cluster with Autopilot mode turned on.

 ## Getting Started